Scenarios

 Multiple parameters

-We can also create a Scenario for multiple parameters:
+We can also create a Scenario for multiple parameters at once:

 q = QuestionFreeText(